Las Vegas is a city that is undergoing constant evolution.

 The Stratosphere is set to undergo a $140 million renovation and rebranding to become The Strat Hotel, Casino and Skypod by 2020.

 The upper three levels of the hotel will be rebranded to be named The Skypod and will still feature the rides and entertainment that The Stratosphere is known for.
-All public spaces are receiving major upgrades including the restaurants (some of these projects are already underway), and hotels rooms will undergo a revamp.
+All public spaces are receiving major upgrades including the restaurants (some of these projects are already underway), and hotel rooms will undergo a revamp.

 Newer Casinos and Resorts in Las Vegas